Research Center

 By participating in national and international clinical research studies at the Phase II-IV levels, Ortho Illinois physicians have access to new treatment options for patients on a local level who have not experienced improvement through other treatments.

-Currently, Ortho Illinois has executed over 80 clinical research and post market studies.
-We are proud to participate in the first-in-class drug studies for the treatment of rheumatoid arthritis, notably Xejanz® and Otezla®.
+Currently, Ortho Illinois has executed over 100 clinical research and post market studies.
+We are proud to participate in the first-in-class drug studies for the treatment of rheumatoid arthritis, notably Xejanz®, Tremfya®, and Otezla® and finding treatments for medical conditions such as systemic lupus erythematosus, Sjogren’s syndrome, psoriatic arthritis and polymyositis.
 We seek advanced medical device studies including biodegradable materials or using the body’s own stem cells to heal joint damage.
 By gaining years’ of experience using cutting edge technologies, our physicians already have the expertise you desire once a new drug or device is approved by the FDA.

 In addition to expanding physicians’ experience and knowledge, being in a clinical trial offers great benefits to patients.
 Study participants gain access to new research treatments before FDA approval or availability, receive more services, are assessed more frequently, and have a more active role in their health care.
-Participating in a research study offers financial as well as health benefits, especially for those patients with high co-pays or who do not have healthcare coverage.
+Participating in a research study offers travel reimbursements as well as health safety monitoring.
+Our clinical trial site assists patients with high co-pays or who do not have healthcare coverage.
 All laboratory, medication, and physician costs specific to the study are covered for the patient participant by the company conducting the study.

 For further information about research studies contact: